prerak01/Wallet-Verification-Discord/README.md

 	- add a bot & save its token
 	- make a new server and make a channel called whale in it
 	- make a new role called whale
+6. Adding the bot to your server
+	- go to ouath2 link generator
+	- choose bot and applications.commands
+		(+) choose the permissions that are needed by the bot
-	- add the bot to your server
+	- make invite link and add the bot to server
-6.
+7. make a wallet verification channel